anum-codes/anum-codes/README.md

 ## Hi 👋 I'm Anum

 - Learning Python & AI Engineering
-- Preparing for Google Summer of Code 2026
 - Interested in open source, data, and ML tools

 ### Currently working on